The first time TRUE compromised a Windows domain using this printer misconfiguration our jaws dropped to the floor.

 - Use a professional penetration testing company.
 Even if you have a highly qualified internal resource with significant experience, a second set of eyes will likely identify additional risks.

-Reach out to True to discuss your next penetration test.
-Our penetration tests are high quality and provide you with concise, prioritized remediation instructions.
+Reach out to TRUE to discuss your next penetration test.
+Our penetration tests are of high quality and provide you with concise, prioritized remediation instructions.
 Your network will be more secure and you will sleep better at night.